 Another way to profit from the busting of this micro-bubble is to invest in the incumbents from which these companies must take major chunks of market share.
 Much of the valuations of micro-bubble stocks depend on these firms’ ability to take market share away from existing players.
 When these stocks fall back to earth, a great deal of capital should be reallocated to the incumbents.

-Our next report on this topic will highlight some of our favorite stocks to buy as a bet against this micro-bubble.
+Our next report on this topic, “Micro-Bubble Winners”, highlights some of our favorite stocks to buy as a bet against this micro-bubble.
 Subsequent reports will highlight micro-bubble stocks in industries such as payments, social media, and real estate.

 This article originally published on August 6, 2018.